Dave-team/Knowledge-base/Business principles.md

 - Always consider alternative ways of doing things.
 Your solution is one way - how else could it be done?
 - ‘You are not entitled to take a view, unless and until you can argue better against that view than the smartest guy who holds that opposite view.'
 - Socratic questioning
-    - Clarification – "What do you mean by...?"
+    - Clarification – "What do you mean by...?".
+Clarifying your thinking and explaining the origins of your ideas (Why do I think this?
+What exactly do I think?)
-    - Probing assumptions – "What could we assume instead?"
+    - Probing assumptions – "What could we assume instead?".
+Challenging assumptions (How do I know this is true?
+What if I thought the opposite?)
-    - Probing reasons/evidence – "Why do you think this is true?"
+    - Probing reasons/evidence – "Why do you think this is true?".
+Looking for evidence (How can I back this up?
+What are the sources?)
-    - Implications and consequences – "What effect would that have?"
+    - Implications and consequences – "What effect would that have?".
+Examining consequences and implications (What if I am wrong?
+What are the consequences if I am?)
-    - Different viewpoints – "What would be an alternative?"
+    - Different viewpoints – "What would be an alternative?".
+Considering alternative perspectives (What might others think?
+How do I know I am correct?)
     - Questioning the original question – "What was the point of this question?"
+Questioning the original questions (Why did I think that?
+Was I correct?
+What conclusions can I draw from the reasoning process?)

 ## Think structured
 - Break down your thinking into small pieces and map it out.
 Clarify your own thinking by putting it into writing
     - What do I think, exactly?
     - Why do I think that?
 - Reverse engineer by starting with the end in mind
 - Think from first principles.
 What do we know to be absolutely true and then reason from there.
-This is very hard as we're taught to reason from convention.
+This is very hard as we're taught to reason from convention / by analogy.
 - Solve each step prior to moving on to the next
 - Map or draw out the situation for better understanding
 - Think through problems together with others
 - Type out your thoughts process to help improve and structure thoughts
 - What did I ignore or didn't pay attention to?

 ## Think inside their shoes
 - What might be their reason for doing things?
 - Always assume that fundamentally, people want to help and assume the best from people.
 If they don’t get back to you, who knows what might have happened?
 You don’t control them and they’ll always do what they want
+- What else might this mean?

 ## Meetings
 **Running meetings**
 - Define clear objectives before any meeting and make sure the right people are attending
 - Create an agenda and share it within the team attending the meeting
+  - Date
+  - Invites
+  - Topics
+  - AOB
 - Have an ending time for any meeting, to avoid off-topics
 - Pre meeting: brief about the goal, agenda
 - Tips to host a good meeting: